Webinar | Beyond Taste: Multisensory Trends Driving Food Indulgence

 Extracting Cellulose Nanocrystals from Paper and Pulp Industry Waste Sludge

 Melodea, an Israel-based company, has successfully developed a system to extract cellulose nanocrystals (CNC) from paper and pulp industry waste sludge.
 These CNCs exhibit exceptional resistance to high humidity and effectively safeguard the packaged contents against oil, grease, water, and oxygen.
-Serving as a sustainable substitute for plastic and aluminum, these nanocrystals are employed in the production of paper-based packaging materials.
+Serving as a sustainable alternative to plastic and aluminum, these nanocrystals are used in the production of paper-based packaging materials.

 Excitingly, Melodea has planned the launch of a manufacturing unit in the US by the first quarter of 2023.
-The primary focus lies on utilizing cellulose nanocrystals to develop non-toxic barrier-coated paper-based food packaging products.
+The primary focus is on using cellulose nanocrystals to develop non-toxic, barrier-coated paper-based food packaging products.
 This aligns with wider food packaging trends emphasizing sustainability alongside product protection and cost-efficiency.

 Chitosan-Lignin-Ramie Fiber Composite Ideal For Meat Packaging

-Researchers from Shandong University and Qingdao University in China have collaborated on a study focused on enhancing the tensile strength and thermal stability of packaging film for meat using Chitosan-Lignin-Ramie fiber composites.
+Researchers from Shandong University and Qingdao University in China have collaborated on a study to enhance the tensile strength and thermal stability of packaging film for meat using Chitosan-Lignin-Ramie fiber composites.

 The findings revealed that the inclusion of ramie fiber (20 wt%) significantly increased the tensile strength of the film by 29.6%.
 Moreover, adding lignin (20 wt%) enhanced the film’s antioxidant activity by 288% and reduced water absorption by 41.2%.